WWGD? What would Galileo do (if he could see the things we can see through a telescope)?

 Radio telescopes at the Very Large Array, the National Radio Observatory in New Mexico.

 Scientists have upped their search for extraterrestrial intelligence with the Allen Telescope Array, a string of 350 radio telescopes, located 300 miles north of San Francisco.
-Find out why SETI scientists now say we might be hearing from ET sooner than you think.

 Earth’s atmosphere not only blocks radiation in some parts of the EM spectrum, but also distorts light.
 Observatories built on high mountains lessen these problems, but space telescopes avoid such problems completely because they orbit outside Earth’s atmosphere.
 Space telescopes can carry instruments to observe objects emitting various types of electromagnetic radiation, such as visible, infrared, or ultraviolet light; gamma rays; or x-rays.